PavlidisLab/rdp/README.md

-For future updates of the ortholog mapping, you can watch the file https://github.com/PavlidisLab/modinvreg/blob/development/src/main/resources/data.sql for changes, and the ortholog part over your database when that happens.
+For future updates of the ortholog mapping, you can watch the file https://github.com/PavlidisLab/modinvreg/blob/development/src/main/resources/data.sql for changes, and run the ortholog part on your database when that happens.

 ## Migration from version 1.1.x to 1.2
 Your current data should not be lost in this step, but you should definitely have a